Swastikyadav/DiaryOfADev-Discussion/README.md

 - Just create a new issue and descrie your doubt, question, or concept you want to discuss.
 - That's it!

+## Code of conduct
+- Please be respectful to everyone.
+- Only programming related discussions are allowed.
+- No promotion of any type.

 Just one more thing:
 - Give this repo a star.
 - Follow me on GitHub & [LinkedIn](https://www.linkedin.com/in/swastikyadav/).